Roland Orzabal: Early career

 Orzabal met Curt Smith while both were in their early teens in Bath.
-In the late 1970s, they formed a mod music group, Graduate, along with three other members.
-Following the release of their debut album, Acting My Age, the group disbanded.
-Orzabal and Smith briefly joined Neon and then went on to form Tears for Fears, a new wave music/synthpop outfit directly inspired by the writings of the American psychologist Arthur Janov.
+In the late 1970s, they formed a mod revival musical group, Graduate, along with three other members.
+Following the release of their debut studio album, Acting My Age (1980), the group disbanded.
+Orzabal and Smith briefly joined Neon and then went on to form Tears for Fears, a new wave and synth-pop outfit directly inspired by the work of the American psychologist, psychotherapist, and writer Arthur Janov.
 Orzabal sings and plays guitar for the band, while Smith sings and plays bass guitar.
 Orzabal is also the band's main songwriter.

-The band's debut album, The Hurting (1983), reached number one on the UK Albums Chart.
-Their second album, Songs from the Big Chair (1985), reached number one on the US Billboard 200, achieving multi-platinum status in both the UK and the US.
+The band's debut studio album, The Hurting (1983), reached number-one on the UK Albums Chart.
+Their second studio album, Songs from the Big Chair (1985), reached number-one on the US Billboard 200, achieving multi-platinum status in both the UK and the US.
 Songs from the Big Chair included two Billboard Hot 100 number-one hits: "Shout" and "Everybody Wants to Rule the World".